AnyhowStep/schema-decorator/README.md

 ## `AssertFunc<>`, `toAssertDelegateExact<>()`

-`AssertFunc<>` a type that encompasses all types that can be used by `schema-decorator` to assert `unknown` values.
+`AssertFunc<>` is a type that encompasses all types that can be used by `schema-decorator` to assert `unknown` values.

 These are the valid kinds of `AssertFunc<>`,